AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 entries, restricted to depth two.
 Such situation might for example be found with INI-files.
 The outer list is the list of INI-file sections and each section holds a list of INI-file variables.

-Now, a software should be free to create and delete arbitrary sections and arbitrary variables within such sections during the life-cycle of the object.
+Now, software should be free to create and delete arbitrary sections and arbitrary variables within such sections during the life-cycle of the object.
 The problem arises if a complete category is deleted: While the object for the category itself is recycled with the creation of a next category, the list of entries of such recycled